 The network functions defined by 3GPP are same for GVNP and Physical GNP.
 So, the generic assets and threats for virtualised network functions supporting SBA interfaces in clause 6 of TR 33.926 could be applied to all types of GVNPs in this document.

-5.2.5 Security Requirements
+5.2.5 Potential Security Requirements

 5.2.5.1 Introduction